Francisco Mejía Player Props: Rays vs. Nationals

 Nationals Pitching Rankings (2022)

-- Williams takes the mound for his first start of the season for the Nationals.
+- Kuhl will make his first start of the season for the Nationals.

-- The 30-year-old right-hander came out of the bullpen and threw six innings when he last appeared Wednesday, Oct.
-5 against the Washington Nationals.
+- The 30-year-old righty last appeared Saturday, Oct.
+1 against the Los Angeles Dodgers, when he started and went 3 1/3 innings.

 © 2023 Data Skrive.
 All rights reserved.